adityasaky/awesome-open-source-academia/README.md

-# Awesome Open Source Projects from Academia
+# Lab Leaks

-A list of open source projects that are developed by academics.
+A living collection of software projects that began life through academic research but have since escaped the lab.

 | Project | Actively Developed | Diverse Stakeholders | Neutral Foundation | Continually Published |
 |---------|--------------------|----------------------|--------------------|-----------------------|